SkywardSyntax/Snake/README.md

 - Use the arrow keys to control the direction of the snake.
 - Collect food to grow the snake and increase your score.
 - Avoid colliding with the walls or the snake's own body.
-- Collect power-ups to gain special abilities.
-- Progress through levels to increase the difficulty.
-- In multiplayer mode, use the WASD keys to control the second snake.

-### Advanced Features

-#### Levels

-The game includes multiple levels that increase in difficulty as you progress.
-Each level introduces new challenges and obstacles to keep the gameplay engaging.

-#### Power-ups

-Collect power-ups to gain special abilities such as speed boost, invincibility, and more.
-Power-ups appear randomly on the grid and can be collected by the snake.

-#### Multiplayer Support

-Play with a friend in multiplayer mode.
-The second player can control their snake using the WASD keys.
-The game ends if either snake collides with the walls or their own body.

-#### Dark Mode Toggle

-Switch between light and dark modes for a better user experience.
-The dark mode toggle feature provides a smoother transition and enhances the overall visual appeal of the game.

 ### Contributing